Code-Institute-Submissions/luxury-watches/README.md

 Wireframes:

-Powerpoint - a simple strucute located in the images tab
+Powerpoint - a simple structure located in the images tab

 Images:

-Instead of using free online images, I tried myhand in photography and photographed some of the watches my wife and I own.
+Instead of using free online images, I tried my hand in photography and photographed some of the watches my wife and I own.
 I uploaded the images to my Laptop and dragged the images into the images folder.

 User Experience/Features: